markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 * The positive player embraces the challenge of tennis.
 * Successful competitors enjoy the process of developing the technical, physical, intellectual, and psychological aspects required by the game.
-* The positive player enjoys the competitive match play environment with its' challenge of testing their technical, physical, intellectual, and psychological skills against capable opponents.
+* The positive player enjoys the competitive match play environment with its' challenge of testing their aforementioned skills against capable opponents.

   ## Avoid Negative Self-Talk
+  * Negative self-talk can be very detrimental to both your level of skill development and your match play success.
+  *

   ## Positive Self-Talk